 Electricity distributors use Retail Transmission Service Rates (RTSRs) to pass along the cost of transmission service to their distribution customers.
 The RTSRs are adjusted annually to reflect the revised costs as calculated by the application of the current Uniform Transmission Rates (UTRs) to historical transmission deliveries.
 The UTRs are established annually by a separate OEB order.
-Partially embedded distributors, such as Hearst Power, must also adjust their RTSRs to reflect any changes to the applicable RTSRs of their host distributor, which in this case is Hydro One Networks Inc. Distributors may apply to the OEB annually to approve the RTSRs they propose to charge their customers, as Hearst Power has done in this application.
+Distributors may apply to the OEB annually to approve the RTSRs they propose to charge their customers, as Niagara-on-the-Lake Hydro has done in this application.

 The OEB approves the RTSRs as adjusted in this Application to reflect current applicable rates.
 The RTSRs are based on the previous years' UTRs as the OEB has not yet approved the adjustment of UTRs for 2017.
-The OEB has approved the 2017 Sub-Transmission Class RTSRs for Hydro One Networks Inc. to use for billing embedded distributors.
-These rate changes have been incorporated into the 2017 IRM Rate Generator Model (RTSR filing module) to adjust the RTSRs that Hearst Power will charge its customers.
-11 The differences between the previous and the new 2017 UTRs, once approved, will be captured in Accounts 1584 and 1586 for future disposition.

-The applicable UTRs and Sub-Transmission Class RTSRs for Hydro One Networks Inc. are shown in the following tables:
+The differences between the previous and the new 2017 UTRs, once approved, will be captured in Accounts 1584 and 1586 for future disposition.
+The current applicable UTRs are shown in the following table: